 Waxing and threading are two hair removal methods that are commonly lumped together into a single category.
-But, in fact, they're totally different.
+But, in actuality, they're totally different.
 Waxing involves, well, wax, that solidifies on the skin, thus trapping individual hairs before ripping them away.

 Threading, on the other hand, involves pinching the hair between two cotton strings that pull each strand of hair up and out of the follicle.
-(If you've ever seen it IRL, you know that it's kind of mesmerizing to watch.)
+(If you've ever seen it IRL, you know that it's kind of mesmerizing to watch).

 We were curious to know if they differ by more than technique, though.
 Specifically, we wanted to know if one is better than the other when it comes to hair re-growth rate and gentleness on the skin.
 That's why we reached out to two different experts, Tonya Crooks, creator and owner of Los Angeles-based The Brow Gal, and Sebastian Latiolais, creator and owner of NYC-based Brows by Sebastian.

 According to Crooks, "Threading is extremely damaging to the hair follicle.
 It tears the follicle if hair is removed—that is why it is so painful."
-To make matters worse, there is a chance that the hair won't actually be removed at all but just broken off at the skin's surface.
+To make matters worse, there is a chance that the hair won't actually be removed at all—just broken off at the skin's surface.
 "Threading breaks the hair, which could cause it to grow in different directions," says Latiolais.
 That's why he says the hair will "grow back in faster because hair is broken instead of fully removed."

-Instead, Crooks recommends waxing.
-"Waxing, if performed correctly, such as using correct products and tools, is much more gentle on hair follicle and skin," she says.
+Crooks recommends waxing above threading.
+"Waxing, if performed correctly, such as using correct products and tools, is much more gentle on hair follicle[s] and skin," she says.
 But there's a catch.
-Only wax if you take the proper preparations.
-She uses "a pre-wax treatment to lubricate follicle and create a barrier between the wax and skin."
+You should only wax if you take the proper preparations.
+She uses "a pre-wax treatment to lubricate [the] follicle and create a barrier between the wax and skin."
 This allows for easier, gentler removal that pulls the hair out by the root—which, in turn, means less chance of breaking or tearing (although it's always a possibility).

-Laitolais, on the other hand, believes in tweezers, only.
+Latiolais, unlike Crooks, believes in tweezers only.
 "Tweezing is more brow artistry," he says.
 "The difference is that waxing and threading, they come from behind.
-But would we ever allow a makeup artist come from behind to do your makeup?
+But would we ever allow a makeup artist to come from behind to do your makeup?
 Tweezing helps with symmetry because it is face to face."
-He also notes that tweezing works in the direction of hair growth, making it a gentle on the skin.
+He also says that tweezing works in the direction of hair growth, making it more gentle on the skin.